Growing Into Responsibility

 While seriousness begins with realization, the full weight arrives when the baby is placed in your care.

-You are responsible for another life—not symbolically, but practically.
-Their safety, nourishment, rest, and well-being depend on you.
+You are responsible for another human life in a very real and practical way.
+Their safety, food, rest, health, and stability depend on you.

-There is no pause button.
-No opting out.
+There’s no pause button.
+No opting out when you’re tired.

 The weight is immediate.